shehreendheda/katacoda-scenarios/taggingv2/apptagging/step5.md

     Notice that there is data for the two versions of the service: `1.0` and `1.1`.

     Compare the total requests data and the total errors data along the timeline.

-Notice that the errors for version `1.1` are more spread out.
+    Notice that version `1.0` had errors over time, while version `1.0` only had some initial errors.

-    _Looks like the new version of the store-frontend has errors built in that can impact user experience.
-The deployment can be rolled back, fixed, and then redeployed or a new fix/version can be pushed._
+    _Looks like the new version of the store-frontend resolved the issues that were causing errors over time in the original version of the app._

+This is basic introduction to unified service tagging.
+As you saw, including the version tag allows you to the track and troubleshoot how your app services perform in each deployment.

+In general, you saw throughout this activity that tags allow you to link related data through Datadog and to quickly search for the data you need.

 #### Assessment
 When you are finished, click `grademe`{{execute}} to receive a grade for this activity.